 We hope that you will be able to complete your research programme without any disruption.
 However, there may be circumstances where you feel that you are no longer in a position to continue your research and will be unlikely to resume in the foreseeable future.
 In these cases we recommend you discuss the options with your DoS and/or PGRT.
-Should you decide to withdraw from your registration you will need to complete the withdrawal task via your eVision account and submitting it to the Student, Transnational and Research (STaR) Office.
+Should you decide to withdraw from your registration you will need to complete the withdrawal task via your eVision account.
+Log-in to e:Vision and click on 'My Study', then 'Course' and request withdrawal, submitting it to the Student, Transnational and Research (STaR) Office.

 The FRC also has the authority to recommend that your registration be withdrawn if satisfactory progress has not been made.
-This would normally occur after a failure to abide by the 'at risk' procedures.
+This would normally occur after a failure to abide by the 'proceed with caution' procedures.
 Such procedures may be invoked in cases such as an unsatisfactory progression, or an unsatisfactory Annual Progress Review form or its non-completion.